xubowen0816/bowen-xu.github.io/_research/DRL_implementation.md

 In this project, my main work in the present are:

-* Reproduce the project AlphaGo.
+* Reproduce the project AlphaGo (in process).
-* Introduce deep reinforcement learning to researchers of basic science (e.g. life science and physics).
+* Introduce deep reinforcement learning to researchers of basic science (e.g. life science and physics) (in process).

 In the future, we plan to implement DRL techniques in the application scenarios as below:

 * DRL for nuclear fusion.
-* DRL for protein synthesis.
+* DRL for protein design.